poucotm/Verilog-Gadget/README.md

 ```

 * **Verilog Gadget: Insert Template**
-	- You can insert your own template text from the file specified in settings
+	- You can insert your own template text (larger than a snippet) from the file specified in settings
 	- Multiple templates are possible
 	- Run `Insert Template` and choose the type listed in the quick panel
 ```json